Back to school: To keep kids safe, be aware of concussion signs

 To determine when an athlete can return to play, only athletic trainers, physicians, nurse practitioners and physician assistants are licensed in the state of Washington to make that evaluation.

-Most concussion injuries can be treated by following up with a primary-care provider, or someone who is trained in concussion management.
+Most concussion injuries can be treated by following up with a primary care provider, or someone who is trained in concussion management.
 More urgent evaluation would be needed if the athlete is unable to communicate, has a rapidly worsening headache or has a seizure.
-If a school has an athletic trainer, students should take advantage of that.
+If a school has an athletic trainer, students should take advantage of their expertise.
 Athletic trainers can help them decide if they need to receive further care or see a doctor.

 Can anything be done to prevent concussions?